Eyelid Surgery (Blepharoplasty)

 During eyelid surgery, Dr. Will removes and repositions fat deposits to correct puffiness and eye bags, and removes excess skin from the upper and/or lower eyelids to address hooding and wrinkles.
 If desired, slight aesthetic changes can be made to the eyelids as well, such as repositioning the upper eyelid crease or lifting the outer corners of the eyes.

-Many patients also choose to combine eyelid surgery with other procedures designed to address facial aging, such as facelift or brow lift surgery.
+At Will Surgical Arts in Maryland, patients may also choose to combine eyelid surgery with other procedures designed to address facial aging, such as facelift or brow lift surgery.

 Eyelid surgery scars are virtually undetectable, as incisions are hidden in natural eyelid creases and on the inside of the lower eyelids.
 Dr. Will is a highly experienced Washington DC area eyelid surgeon and uses a variety of techniques to provide each patient with the best possible blepharoplasty results.